pereznetworks/My-Random-Quotes-Web-App/README.md

     - It's just css styling and some javascript.
 But in this simplicity is the beauty.

-  - Among my favorite things in life, and in technology, are those that are simple, beautiful yet powerful.
+  - Are not the best things in life, those that are simple, beautiful yet powerful?
+This is also true of and in technology.

   - I am proud to say, that is one those web apps that provide users with a beautiful, simple user experience.